darkarnium/kako/README.md

 # Kako

 This project provides honeypots for a number of well known and deployed embedded device vulnerabilities.
 This project is intended for use in cataloging attack sources, droppers and payloads.
 The default configuration will run a given set of simulations and capture information relating to the origin of the requests, the body of the request, and attempt to process and collect the payload - if supported.

-## Disclaimer

-This code is so pre-alpha it hurts; expect problems! :fire:

 ## Dependencies